DanArthur99/Milestone-Project-2.Crazy-Eights-Game/README.md

 #### Overall Client Goals

-1. To have a website that is viewable on different screen sizes
+1. To have a game that is viewable and playable on different screen sizes
-2. To have a website theme that is aesthetically eye catching and matches the theme of the band
+2. To have a crazy eights game that is logically functional and easy to follow
-3. To have a website that is clearly and easily navigatable
+3. To have an overall website that is clear and easy to navigate

 #### First Time Visit Goals

-1. To have access to the bands current and latest music
+1. To be able to set a user name for the game
-2. To have access to the upcoming gig schedule
+2. To have a score incrementer that keeps track of how many rounds of the game have been won by each player
-3. To be able to access the bands social media accounts
+3. To be able to see the rules at any point in the game (to help first time player get to grips with the game)

 #### Returning Visitor Goals

-1. To be able to view the latest updates regarding the band
-2. To be able to view and book tickets to the bands upcoming shows
-3. To be able to sign up to an email list keeps me up to with the latest releases, gigs, or merchandise.
+1. To make sure the game has a good and easily usable UI that makes it as easy as possible for the player to use/play
+2. To have the styling and layout visually pleasing so that players don't get visually bored

 ### Design